 Identity providers are used to provide a method for authenticating access to Keyfactor Command.
-Keyfactor Command directly supports two possible identity providers:
+Keyfactor Command supports Microsoft Active Directory and open authorization (OAuth) 2.0 compliant identity providers with a complete implementation of the OpenID Connect (OIDC) protocol.
+Keyfactor Command has been tested with the following identity providers:

-• Active Directory
+- · Active Directory

-Microsoft's Active Directory has historically been the only identity provider supported by Keyfactor Command.
-With Active Directory, you can authenticate users defined in the Active Directory forest to which the Keyfactor Command server is joined and users from forests in a trust with this forest using integrated windows authentication.
+- Microsoft's Active Directory has historically been the only identity provider supported by Keyfactor Command.
+With Active Directory, you can authenticate users defined in the Active Directory forest to which the Keyfactor Command server is joined and users from forests in a trust with this forest using integrated Windows authentication.
 Users may alternatively be authenticated to Keyfactor Command using Basic authentication when you opt for Active Directory as your identity provider.
 Active Directory supports user, group and computer accounts.

-• Keyfactor Identity Provider
+- · Keyfactor Identity Provider

 Keyfactor Identity Provider is a lightweight application that is easily installed in the same environment as Keyfactor Command to provide standalone authentication separate from Active Directory.
-It may be used directly to supply authentication or it may be used to federate authentication to another open authorization (OAuth) 2.0 compliant identity provider (e.g. Okta, Ping Identity).
-Keyfactor Identity Provider runs in a Linux-based container (e.g. Docker).
+It may be used directly to supply authentication or it may be used to federate authentication to another OAuth 2.0 compliant identity provider (e.g. Okta, Ping Identity).
+Keyfactor Identity Provider runs in a Linux-based Docker container.
 Keyfactor Identity Provider supports users and groups.